Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "farthest" - 999999.0 range
 			"Witch Range"				"500.0"

-			// Remove all Witches spawned by the Mutant Tank when it dies.
+			// Remove all Witches spawned by the Mutant Tank when it dies or changes its Mutant Tank type.
 			// Note: This setting spawns a Witch on the Mutant Tank's corpse if it is set to "0".
 			// Note: This setting can be overridden for specific players.
 			// --